hellotem/enmeitu.github.io/index.md

 * 2020.12, Third Award of the Fifth Shanghai Jiao Tong University Teaching Contest
 * 2020.11, Influential paper award for year 2020,  Journal of Shanghai Jiao Tong University
 * 2020.11, Second Award of the Fourth SEIEE Teaching Contest
-* 2020.04, As a machine learning expert be interviewed by journalist Jackie Snow and reported by [Hakai Magazine](https://www.hakaimagazine.com/news/the-invisible-vector/)
 * 2019.12, Teaching rated to A2 (ranking to top ~10%)
 * 2018 Best Paper Award for year 2016 of the premier journal [Neural Networks](https://www.journals.elsevier.com/neural-networks)
 * 2017.06, FE (Far Exceed), the top award of yearly research appraisal at NTU